 Dandelion greens have shed their reputation as pesky lawn invaders.
 Or, at least, we’re helping change that narrative.
-This ingredient is a cold pressed juice powerhouse, giving both flavor depth and a concentrated dose of liver-loving and digestion-supporting compounds.
+This ingredient is a cold pressed juice powerhouse, giving both flavor depth and a concentrated dose of compounds traditionally associated with liver and digestive wellness.

 Whether you sip a straight shot or blend it into vibrant elixirs, dandelion can transform your daily drink into a magical marvel.
 Ready to embrace bitter with big benefits?
 Here is everything you need to know about turning dandelion into your new favorite cold pressed juice star.